Siamak N. Nabili, MD, MPH

 Is erythropoietin (EPO) available as a prescribed medication?

 Yes.
 Using recombinant DNA technology, erythropoietin has been synthetically produced for use as a treatment for persons with certain types of anemia.
 Erythropoietin can be used to correct anemia by stimulating red blood cell production in the bone marrow in these conditions.
-The medication is known as epoetin alfa (Epogen, Procrit).
+The medication is known as epoetin alfa (Epogen, Procrit) or as darbepoietin alfa (Arnesp).
 It can be given as an injection intravenously (into a vein) or subcutaneously (under the skin).